Zeugwerk/Testbench/README.md

 **Testbench** is a lightweight library designed to provide a unified interface for various PLC unittest framework implementations.
 It acts as a bridge, allowing developers to write consistent test logic while supporting multiple underlying test frameworks.
 It reduces the overhead to write tests and therefore lower the hurdle for writing unittests, to a bare minimum!

+The library can be used together with **Zeugwerk Creator's Test Explorer** for a seamless test integration into TwinCAT'S IDEs (TcXaeShell, Visual Studio).
+There, [TcUnit](https://tcunit.org/) is used as a unit-test backend.

 ## Key Features
 - Framework-agnostic interfaces for test implementation.
 - Simplifies integration with popular unittest frameworks.